 - Custom role definitions and formatting

-These omissions are intentional: the goal is to illustrate how each binding approach is wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding feature is wired, not provide drop-in access control modules.
 See the Workload Identity Pool IAM Binding resource reference for all available configuration options.

 Let's configure GCP Workload Identity Pool IAM Bindings